JJ/hoborg/text/text.md

 couldn't stand a long trip, but I intended to alight it as soon as I possibly could.

+We were going to the train station as soon as the performance was over.
+Next stop for the circus, DeLand.
+Next stop for me, freedom and financial independence for me.
+By way of Hobos Depot, where I am right now.

 *revise and write*